 Why Card Counting Is of No Use When Playing Blackjack Online

 card countingEven if you are not very familiar with the game of blackjack, you have most probably heard of card counting.
-This system of playing the card game is extremely popular and can even be seen in numerous movies where the action takes place at a casino.
-Those who are well familiar with blackjack know that card counting is a technique that can give them quite the edge over the house and can repeatedly lead to fruitful results.
+This method of playing the card game is extremely popular and can even be seen in numerous films set in casinos.
+Those who are well-acquainted with blackjack know that card counting is a technique that can give them a considerable edge over the house and can consistently lead to favourable results.

-While players think of card counting as a strategy they develop for successful but fair gameplay, you will rarely come across a casino that tolerates this technique.
-In fact, card counting can often be the reason to be kicked out of big casinos, that is if you get caught of course.
+While players regard card counting as a strategy developed for successful yet fair gameplay, you will rarely come across a casino that tolerates this technique.
+In fact, card counting can often be the reason for being kicked out of large casinos – that is, of course, if you are caught.

-Although card counting is a risky endeavour, there are many players who try to develop this skill and try to overcome the house’s advantage at brick-and-mortar casinos.
-Those who are willing to try this method and do not get caught can enjoy quite the successful blackjack experience.
+Although card counting is a risky endeavour, many players attempt to develop this skill in order to overcome the house’s advantage at brick-and-mortar casinos.
+Those who are willing to employ this method and manage not to get caught can enjoy a rather successful blackjack experience.
 However, this is only true if they play at land-based casinos.
-Those who prefer to play blackjack online will not have the same luck as this system is pretty much useless at virtual casinos.
+Players who prefer to play blackjack online will not have the same luck, as this system is virtually useless at online casinos.

-To prevent players from getting an advantage over the house, online casinos take various steps that cannot allow players to count cards while playing blackjack.
-That is why players who are used to making a profit via card counting might want to reconsider their strategy and look for another way to improve their virtual blackjack sessions.
+To prevent players from gaining an advantage over the house, online casinos take various steps that do not allow players to count cards while playing blackjack.
+That is why players who are used to making a profit through card counting might want to reconsider their strategy and look for another way to improve their virtual blackjack sessions.

 How Card Counting Affects Blackjack Play

-Card CountingWhen we are talking about card counting, we should mention the term deck penetration as it affects the accuracy of the counting strategy.
-This describes how many cards have been dealt before the deck is reshuffled.
-Deck penetration is typically expressed as a percentage and the higher the rate of penetration is, the more accurate the card count is going to be.
-The fewer decks are used in the game, the higher the penetration rate is going to be, giving players a more accurate card count.
+Card CountingWhen discussing card counting, we should mention the term deck penetration, as it affects the accuracy of the counting strategy.
+It refers to how many cards have been dealt before the deck is reshuffled.
+Deck penetration is typically expressed as a percentage, and the higher this percentage is, the more accurate the card count will be.
+The fewer decks that are used in the game, the higher the penetration rate will be, giving players a more accurate card count.

-While it is more difficult to count how many cards are left until reshuffling, it is possible to have a proper deck penetration in blackjack variations with four, six, or even eight decks.
-There are, however, several conditions that must be met to ensure that a multi-deck blackjack game is going to be in favour of the player.
+While it is more difficult to count how many cards remain before reshuffling, it is possible to achieve adequate deck penetration in blackjack variations with four, six, or even eight decks.
+There are, however, several conditions that must be met to ensure that a multi-deck blackjack game will be in the player’s favour.

-To achieve a good deck penetration, variants with many decks must not reshuffle shoes after every hand that is played.
+To achieve good deck penetration, variations that use many decks must not reshuffle the shoe after every hand that is played.
 For instance, there are six-deck blackjack options that reshuffle the shoe only after five of the decks have been dealt.
-In that case, players have the chance to turn the tables by card counting and achieve a rather good deck penetration.
+In such a case, players have the chance to turn the tables by card counting and achieve a respectable level of deck penetration.

-While the deck penetration rule applies to blackjack played at a land-based casino, when the game is played online, card counting is not much of a help to players.
-You may think that live-dealer blackjack games may allow you to use card counting as they are pretty much identical to the blackjack played at any brick-and-mortar casino.
-However, this is not completely true as even live-dealer blackjack games feature rules and tools that prevent players from successful card counting.
+Although the concept of deck penetration applies to blackjack played in land-based casinos, when the game is played online, card counting offers players little assistance.
+You might think that live-dealer blackjack games would allow you to count cards, as they are almost identical to the blackjack offered at brick-and-mortar venues.
+However, this is not entirely true, as even live-dealer blackjack games contain rules and safeguards that prevent players from counting cards successfully.

 Is Card Counting Possible While Playing Online Blackjack?

-Card Counting onlineWhen playing blackjack online, you should be aware that the experience is going to be different than the one you are used to when visiting land-based casinos.
-Whether you are playing RNG blackjack or you have chosen to play online with a real dealer, you will not benefit from counting cards as the design of virtual blackjack games prevents deck penetration almost entirely.
+Card Counting onlineWhen playing blackjack online, you should be aware that the experience will be different from the one you are used to when visiting land-based casinos.
+Whether you are playing RNG blackjack or have chosen to play online with a real dealer, you will not benefit from counting cards, as the design of virtual blackjack games prevents deck penetration almost entirely.

-While live-dealer blackjack is very similar to the game played at land-based casinos, there are still several techniques used to prevent deck penetration from reaching above 50%.
-Of course, many players still try to come across such live tables but they rarely succeed in finding a live blackjack table with a deck penetration of over 50%.
+While live-dealer blackjack is very similar to the game offered in land-based casinos, several techniques are still employed to prevent deck penetration from exceeding 50%.
+Of course, many players still attempt to find such live tables, but they rarely succeed in finding a live blackjack table with a deck penetration of over 50%.

-Even though both live-dealer and RNG blackjack games are designed to prevent deck penetration, the techniques used in the two types of virtual casino games are different.
-To better understand why card counting does not work with online blackjack variations, you might want to explore the two types of virtual games separately.
+Even though both live-dealer and RNG blackjack games are designed to prevent deck penetration, the techniques employed in the two types of virtual casino games differ.
+To better understand why card counting does not work in online blackjack variations, it is useful to explore the two formats separately.

 RNG online blackjack games and card counting

-RNGRNG virtual blackjack games do not have any shoe to penetrate nor there is a dealer who reshuffles the cards at a certain point.
-Instead, the cards that are dealt are chosen randomly thanks to this software known as RNG (Random Number Generator).
-The same software ensures that cards are always shuffled, making card counting a useless strategy while playing online blackjack games.
+RNGRNG virtual blackjack games do not have a shoe to penetrate, nor is there a dealer who reshuffles the cards at any point.
+Instead, the cards that are dealt are chosen randomly by a piece of software known as an RNG (Random Number Generator).
+The same software ensures that the cards are always shuffled, making card counting a futile strategy when playing online blackjack games.

 Live blackjack games and card counting